 By mid March most of the copper and lead had been spirited away.
 No trace.
 No account.
 No book keeping.
 Best of all.
 No crime.
 "It's a poor common where there's nowt."
 Said Dad.
-Having spent most of the evening counting the cash and arranging it into neat little piles for distribution amongst our partners in no crime.
+Having spent much of the evening counting the cash and arranging it into neat little piles, for distribution amongst our partners in no crime.

 The following week, after winding up the recalcitrant old Fiat dozer through its raucous donkey engine.
 Dad was perched aloft the controls bringing the former crane site to level.
 With a broad, extremely broad grin across his ruddy, wind tanned face.

 "Mr Day.
 We need your advice and possibly your help."
 Grin restored Dad replied "That so.
 How can I be of help, Sir?"

 "We have a small problem.
 A couple of months ago Customs seized around five tonnes of illicit beer from a Danish vessel.
 The villains were attempting to smuggle it in concealed amongst a cargo of timber.
 Following due process we have been ordered to destroy it."

 Grin broadened before discretion overruling valor Dad surmised restoring frown mode might be more appropriate, under the circumstances.

 "Go on."
 Replied Dad, optimistically, as he later recounts might gain a few precious seconds more thinking time for what he correctly guessed might be coming next.